arresteddevops/arresteddevops.com/source/_posts/2013-12-09-opscode-renamed-chef.markdown

 author: Matt Stratton
 author_site: http://www.mattstratton.com
 ---
 The big news of the day is that OpsCode, [after raising $32MM in Series D, has changed their name to Chef](http://pulse2.com/2013/12/09/opscode-chef-32-million-98296/).
-Becuase, well, that's what they are.
+Because, well, that's what they are.
 The Chef people.

 That's cool and all, but the twitters quickly panicked at how challenging it would be to find ANYTHING Chef-related on the Googles.